Rhamnus purshiana. Family: Rhamnaceae

-Cascara sagrada, which means "sacred bark," was first used by Native Americans.
-It is made from the bark of a tree found in the northwestern United States.
-The bark contains anthraquinone glycosides, which act as a cathartic or laxative, depending on the dosage.
+The bark contains anthraquinone glycosides.
+This acts as a cathartic or laxative.
 Cascara has laxative effects and may help relieve constipation.
-However, in 2002, the FDA reclassified laxatives containing cascara sagrada as category II agents (not generally recognized as safe and effective for over-the-counter use).
-This was done because manufacturers had not done the necessary studies to prove the safety of cascara sagrada.
+However, in 2002, the U.S. Food and Drug Administration (FDA) classified laxatives that contain cascara sagrada as category II agents.
+This means they are not generally recognized as safe and effective for over-the-counter use.
+Manufacturers had not done the needed studies to show the safety of cascara sagrada.

-Cascara is used to treat constipation, particularly chronic constipation.
-It may be used for other colon disorders associated with constipation.
+Cascara is used to treat constipation.
+It’s mostly helpful in chronic constipation.
+It may be used for other colon problems linked with constipation.

-Acts as a laxative or purgative and stimulates bowel movements
+Acts as a laxative or purgative.
+This stimulates bowel movements.

 Empties the colon

-Cascara sagrada is found as tablets, capsules, and syrup.
-Follow packaging instructions for correct dose.
+Cascara sagrada comes as oral tablets, capsules, and syrup.
+Follow the instructions on the package for the correct dose.
 Cascara is also prepared as a tea or aromatic fluid extract.
 The aromatic fluid extract dosage is 1 ml.

-As with any laxative, do not use when abdominal pain, nausea, or vomiting are present.
-Do not use in the presence of chronic intestinal disorders such as Crohn's disease, ulcerative colitis, sprue, or irritable bowel syndrome.
+As with any laxative, you should not it use when you have stomach pain, nausea, or vomiting.
+Do not use cascara if you have chronic intestinal problems.
+These include Crohn's disease, ulcerative colitis, sprue, or irritable bowel syndrome.

 Women who are pregnant or breastfeeding should not use cascara sagrada.

-The bark is considered safe only after aging for at least one year.
+The bark is considered safe only after it’s been aged for one year.